 Peat moss has come under fire for being less sustainable than other options like coco coir due to the fact that it is mined from bogs and is thus non-renewable.
 The management of these bogs is pretty good though, almost to the point of peat moss being classified as a renewable resource these days.

-Learn more: Sphagnum Peat Moss Explained
+Learn more: What is Peat Moss?

 Coconut coir is growing in popularity as both a base for seed starting mixes and in hydroponic use due to how similar it is to peat moss.
 It can retain over eight times its weight in water, making it fantastic in seedling mix.
 Better yet, it comes in dehydrated and compressed bricks, making it easy to ship!